Arsenal tube station

-Arsenal is a London Underground station located in Highbury, London.
-It is on the Piccadilly line, between Holloway Road and Finsbury Park stations, in London fare zone 2.
-Originally known as Gillespie Road, it was renamed in 1932 after Arsenal Football Club, who at the time played at the nearby Highbury Stadium.
+Arsenal is a London Underground station, located in Highbury, London.
+It is on the Piccadilly line, between Holloway Road and Finsbury Park stations.
+It is in London fare zone 2.

+Originally known as Gillespie Road, the station was renamed in 1932 after Arsenal Football Club, who at the time played at the nearby Highbury Stadium.
 It is the only tube station named directly after a football club.
 (Note: Several tube stations, including West Ham and Wimbledon, share their names with football clubs, but only Arsenal was named directly after a club rather than the associated area.)
 Although Highbury Stadium closed in 2006, the station retains its name and is still used by spectators attending matches at Arsenal's nearby Emirates Stadium.

 Location

 The station is located on a narrow Victorian residential street, away from any main roads.
 It is also unusual in not having any bus routes pass its entrance, though routes 4, 19, 106 and 236 serve nearby Blackstock Road.